ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 This section will probe into the intricate details of what KlediAI is doing and how it is beneficial to AI performance optimization.

-## KleidiAI example file
+## KleidiAI C++ example file
 To unpack what specifically KlediAI does, and how it does it, you will review the example released alongside KleidiAI.
-Navigate to the KlediAI GitLab repository [here](google.com) and view the provided example file located under `/examples`.
-The [example file is here](google.com).
+Navigate to the KlediAI GitLab repository and view the example file [here](https://gitlab.arm.com/kleidi/kleidiai).

-{{% notice Note %}}
-This example is intended to illustrite KleidiAI microkernel performance.
+Note that this example is intended to illustrite KleidiAI microkernel performance.
 In practice you will not interact with KleidiAI's microkernels as your ML framework will leverage it automatically if supported.
-{{% /notice %}}

 The example code is structured to take in two matricies and compare KleidiAI's micro-kernel results to a reference implementation.
 This reference code is functionally identical to KleidiAI's micro-kernels, and is present for two reasons: